 Meet the TeamAt the heart of the Felton Fundraising family

 When I’m not fundraising I enjoy walking Stella and Daisy our two Labradors with Sarah and taking time out.
-I also love a good movie and dabble in a bit of amateur motorsport with road rallying being my passion.
-I’m an active member of three local car clubs and sit on the committee of Kings Lynn & District Motor Club.
-I also do a spot of marshalling on occasion.’
+I also enjoy keeping fit and love a good movie.
+I’m a bit of a petrolhead and an active member of Kings Lynn & District Motor Club where I can on occasion be seen marshalling and competing in clubman motorsport.’

 ‘I appreciate fundraising isn’t the most interesting subject in the world, it involves a lot of form filling, putting into words the needs of a worthy cause that is in desperate need of financial support.
 But for us at Felton Fundraising it is so much more than that; we are privileged to work with a great bunch of people who give their all to help and support some of the most disadvantaged children, young people and adults in the UK.
 I count many of our clients as close acquaintances and want to do the very best in my work to support their difficult front-line jobs.